ledn-reviewer/ledn-frontend-challenge/README.md

 </div>

 ## Introduction
 Welcome to the Ledn frontend technical challenge!
-In this assessment, you'll embark on a unique journey that draws inspiration from the challenges our company has faced in the past and continues to address in the ever-evolving landscape of financial technology.
+This challenge was designed to try to reproduce challenges Ledn faces actively.

-Our team has encountered scenarios that require a fine balance between technical prowess and creative problem-solving—qualities we believe define an exceptional frontend engineer.
-To make this experience both engaging and relevant, we've infused the challenge with a touch of creativity, drawing inspiration from an iconic theme.
+To make this experience both engaging and relevant, we've infused the challenge with a touch of creativity, drawing inspiration from the Star Wars theme.

-While the scenario we present is influenced by the Star Wars universe, please note that this is merely a creative backdrop.
-You won't be navigating the galaxy far, far away, but rather addressing real challenges that our company has encountered or is currently grappling with.

 ## Starting and submitting the application
-1. Create a new private repository on your personal Github account.
+1. Create a new private repository on your personal GitHub account.
 2. Copy the content of Ledn challenge in your new private repository.
 3. Install dependencies with `npm install`.
 4. Start the application using `npm start`.